This section of the Users’ Guide covers problems which may occur with AlbumPlays:

 If a problem occurs how can I see what went wrong?

-- if you were running anything other than the Get or Approve action, a problem is indicated if you notice an unexpected result, or by an error display such as that illustrated below.
-The log file, which is discussed below, may have more information.
+- if you were running anything other than the Get or Approve action, a problem can be indicated by an error display such as that illustrated below.
+There is a log file, which is discussed below, which may have more information.

 - if you were running either the Get or the Approve action, a problem is indicated if the run summary window shows anything other than the blue Windows icon as shown in the window on the left.

 - the blue info symbol is the expected result, and there is no need to check the log